CQRS: MMR searches

 Day before 6th birthday

-Monthly count of the number of patients who are aged 6 to 15 years and have not previously been fully vaccinated against MMR, or with unknown or incomplete vaccination histories, who received a first MMR vaccination administered by the GP practice within the reporting period.
+Monthly count of the number of patients aged at least 1 year who have yet to attain 6 years of age who have previously been fully vaccinated against MMR who received a single dose of MMRV vaccination administered by the GP practice within the reporting period.

-Monthly count of the number of patients who are aged 6 to 15 years and have not previously been fully vaccinated against MMR, who received a second MMR vaccination administered by the GP practice within the reporting period.
+Monthly count of the number of patients who are aged at least 6 years of age who have previously been fully vaccinated against MMR who received a single dose of MMRV vaccination administered by the GP practice within the reporting period.

 6 years (6th birthday)